The coronavirus pandemic adds stress for all of us and has wider medical implications, which deserve specialist support

 Additional Factors

-Recent research surveyed 70,000 university students and showed how much stress they are under, with 40% reporting at least one mental health issue.
-Anxiety amongst school age children can also be significant.
+Researchers surveyed 70,000 university students during the pandemic and showed how much stress they were under, with 40% reporting at least one mental health issue.
+Anxiety amongst school age children was also significant.

 Proven Facilities

-Whilst we needed to make procedural changes, support at our clinic is largely undiminished.
-Appointments will be with an experienced consultant dermatologist and a full range of diagnostic equipment is available.
+Procedural changes we have made do not restrict treatment, support at our clinic is largely undiminished.
+Appointments will be with an experienced consultant dermatologist and a full range of diagnostics is available.

 A scientific yet natural approach works well for young patients.
 Confidence in their care is important and helps to ensure the early intervention which is so vital for a range of children’s skin conditions, even during the pandemic.